Sam is a reformed personal finance blogger that now focuses on mobile gaming and the obsessively fun "Star Wars: Galaxy of Heroes" (SWGOH).

 Don't Forget to Challenge Yourself

-Don't forget, you are limited to 2 completions during a given time, so you don't want to waste those by completing a lower tier.
+Don't forget, you are limited to two completions during a given time, so you don't want to waste those by completing a lower tier.
 Always challenge yourself to complete the most difficult tier that you qualify for.
 That ensures that you're getting the best possible rewards.

 Even if you have to invest some resources into boosting your team before the Droids Fight Back event, it could be worth it since you'll be getting credits, training droids, and Jawa shards.